Jiikiam/Ethical-Hacking-Course/h1 Hacker Warmup/h1HackerWarmup.md

 pic

-## c) Ratkaise PortSwigger Labs: Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data.
+## c) Ratkaise PortSwigger Labs (Solve PortSwigger Labs): Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data.

 I tried to display the gategory from nothing to 1=1 so it would display all the rows in the category section in the database.